 Peripheral vascular disorders come in two main types.
 There is functional and organic.
 Functional means that your blood vessels do not experience any physical damage.
 Their structure is sound.
 However, they are dilating and contracting in response to changes in outdoor temperatures, signals from your brain, or other stimulus.
 When they narrow, the blood flow in your body decreases.

-Organic peripheral vascular disease is where there is a change to the structure of your blood vessels.
+Organic peripheral vascular disorders is where there is a change to the structure of your blood vessels.
 For example, there could be plaque buildup, tissue damage, or inflammation.

 Peripheral vascular disorders can affect anyone.
 However, if you are over 50, overweight, have diabetes, and have a history of cerebrovascular disease or a stroke, you are at a higher risk of developing peripheral vascular disorders.
 The same is true for individuals who have high cholesterol or who have a family history of high cholesterol as well as those who have kidney disease, heart disease, or diabetes.